wangfuhui427/zhang-B1a-Weaning-scRNA-Analysis/README.md

 ## Data Availability

-The raw and processed data are available at the Gene Expression Omnibus (GEO) under accession number: [请在这里填写您的GEO登录号].
+All raw and processed data have been deposited at NODE with the provisional project ID: SUB00041704 (https://www.biosino.org/node/).

 ## Software and Environment